GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 Welcome, potential new Open Source contributor!
 This is a guide to show you exactly how to make a contribution, and will lead you through the entire process.

-There are many people who wish to start contributing, but don\'t know how or where to start.
+There are many people who wish to start contributing, but don't know how or where to start.
 If this might be the case, then please read on, this guide is for you.
 Because we want you to join in the fun with Open Source - it can be fun and rewarding, improve your skills, or just give you a way to contribute back to a project.